 - Questions developed for PACKRAT reflect the needs of a broad diversity of patients whom PAs will be called upon to treat.

-- Questions are typically presented in vignette format so that the exam can assess students’ capacity for problem-solving and critical thinking.
+- Questions are typically presented in vignette format so the exam can assess problem-solving and critical thinking.

 - There are two versions of PACKRAT available at a time.
 Students are automatically assigned to the most recent version that they have not already taken.